kailai-13/Rotten_Potatoes_and_More/Readme.md

 **Model prediction errors:**
 - Ensure model file is not corrupted
-- Check image preprocessing steps
+- Check image preprocessing steps match training pipeline
 - Verify TensorFlow version compatibility
+- Try with different fruit images for testing

+**Poor prediction accuracy:**
+- Ensure uploaded images are clear and well-lit
+- Try with fruits that were well-represented in training data
+- Consider retraining model with more diverse datasets

 ## 📄 License